willbittner/cordova-angular-material/README.md

 ##Other

 More info on Angular Material can be found on their [website](https://material.angularjs.org/#/).
-If you want to integrate Angular into the Cordova part of the application as well, I recomment using [ngCordova](http://ngcordova.com).
+If you want to integrate Angular into the Cordova part of the application as well, I recommend using [ngCordova](http://ngcordova.com).

 Enjoy!